bg-write/candyfloss-flask/README.md

 ## Closing Credits

 A special shout-out to Nish Tahir for giving thoughtful feedback on an early version of this app.
 [Pallets's intro to Flask](https://flask.palletsprojects.com/en/2.2.x/quickstart/) is a recommended starting point for anyone wanting to explore Flask.
 [Waweru Mwaura](https://circleci.com/blog/testing-flask-framework-with-pytest/) has a great blog post on the basics of using pytest with Flask.
-I also wish to thank [Magnitopic](https://www.youtube.com/@Magnitopic) for their helpful [YouTube video](https://www.youtube.com/watch?v=AZMQVI6Ss64) on how to deploy a Flask app to PythonAnywhere.
+I also want to thank [Magnitopic](https://www.youtube.com/@Magnitopic) for their helpful [YouTube video](https://www.youtube.com/watch?v=AZMQVI6Ss64) on how to deploy a Flask app to PythonAnywhere.

 ---